Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Introduction

 We use a formulation of the Colour Glass Condensate (CGC) effective theory to describe the dynamics of a heavy-ion collision in the early stages after the collision ($\tau \lesssim 1$ fm).
 Many reviews of the CGC effective theory have been published, see for example \cite{Gelis:2010nm,Lappi:2010ek}.
 The details of the evolution of a quark-gluon plasma (QGP) during this early stage are not well understood, but they are important because they provide the initial conditions for subsequent hydrodynamic evolution.
 The CGC approach is based on a separation of scales between valence partons with large nucleon momentum fraction, and gluon fields with small nucleon momentum fraction.
 When the separation scale is fixed, the dynamics of the gluon fields can be determined from the classical Yang-Mills (YM) equation with the source provided by the valence partons, by averaging over an ensemble of valence parton colour charge distributions.

 This paper is a companion paper to a previous work \cite{Carrington:2020ssh} in which we have explained the strategy of our approach and some details of the calculational method.
 We use an expansion in the proper time, also called a `near field' expansion \cite{Fries:2005yc,Fukushima:2007yk,Fujii:2008km,Chen:2015wia,Fries:2017ina}.
-We work with infinitely Lorentz contracted sources, and our calculation is in this sense fully classical.
-An advantage of the method however is that our results are fully analytic, and thus provide a potentially valuable alternative approach to the various numerical methods that are in use.
+We work with infinitely Lorentz contracted sources, and the description of the system is classical.
+An advantage of the method however is that our results are analytic, and thus provide a potentially valuable alternative approach to the various numerical methods that are in use.
 In Ref. \cite{Carrington:2020ssh} we focused on the technical details of the calculation and showed only a few results, which were obtained for the simple case of nuclei that are infinite in the transverse plane and uniform.
 In this paper we consider more physically realistic collisions where the nuclear area density function is not assumed constant.
 We present results from several different calculations and discuss their connection to experimental observables.